josemarluedke/initjs/README.md

     rails generate initjs:install

-Make sure initjs generator has injected `//= require app_name/app_name.js` and `//= require init.js` to your Javascript manifest file (usually found at `app/assets/javascripts/application.js`).
+Make sure initjs generator has injected `//= require app_name/app_name.js` and `//= require init.js` to your Javascript manifest file (usually in `app/assets/javascripts/application.js`).

 ## Usage

-Include the Initjs tag in your application layout (usually found at `app/view/layouts/application.html.erb`) right after the opening of the body tag.
+Include the Initjs tag in your application layout (usually in `app/view/layouts/application.html.erb`) right after the opening of the body tag.

 ```erb
 <body>